 If physical methods aren’t giving you the desired results, various chemical methods can be considered.
 Some effective chemical treatments include:

-Bait: These can be bait stations or gel that’s applied using a syringe.
-Both types attract and kills roaches.
+• Bait Traps: These can be bait stations or gel that’s applied using a syringe, which the roaches will readily consume.